 In pacific Asia, countries such as China, India, South Korea, Australia, and Japan can have lucrative growth by adopting AI in the agricultural segment in the coming future.
 Alibaba’s global E-commerce giant has developed an AI-based model that assists farmers in, how to increase crop yield at a low cost in grape farming.
 And by using Alibaba’s mobile applications, the farmers can access the field demonstration through digitally monitored systems.

-India has taken its first pace towards smart agriculture through implementation of AI in the agriculture segment.
+India has taken its first pace towards smart agriculture through the implementation of AI in the agriculture segment.
 NITI in collaboration with IBM unveiled an experiment in crop field prediction and monitoring model with the help of drones.
-Where, it provides insights to farmers in enhancing crop output, soil yield and controlled agriculture input along with the reduced cost for crop yielding.
+Where, it provides insights to farmers in enhancing crop output, soil yield, and controlled agriculture input along with the reduced cost for crop yielding.
 Currently, this experiment is conducted in Maharashtra state on rabi crops.

 Significance of AI in farming

 Based on the historical data, the farmers can drive data insights regarding climatic conditions, soil quality, types of seeds, crop health conditions, and detection & prediction of diseases.
-Farmers can also analyze market trends, cost for a particular variety of crops in different regions, which helps in taking quality decisions from informative insights.
+Farmers can also analyze market trends, and costs for a particular variety of crops in different regions, which helps in taking quality decisions from informative insights.

-Computer vision enabled farming:
+Computer vision-enabled farming:

 AI-powered drones, with computer vision cameras integrated with deep learning networks, can click and process images at high accuracy to monitor the farm fields.
 The drones can drive real-time insights to address the problem and provide better inputs for efficient farming.